jtrejo13/matlab-interpreter/README.md

 ### Current Version (v1.0)

-Currently, the main feature of the interpreter is the ability to evaluate a series of mathematical expressions and assign the result to an identifier (or variable).
-The interpreter 'remembers' that variable by maintaining it in scope and is then able to evaluate future expressions referencing a variable.
-Finally the interpreter is also able to ignore comments.
+Currently, the main feature of the interpreter is the ability to evaluate a series of simple mathematical expressions (+, -, *, /) and assign the result to an identifier (or variable).
+The interpreter 'remembers' that variable by maintaining it in scope and is then able to evaluate future expressions referencing such variable.
+Finally, the interpreter is also able to ignore MATLAB-style comments (%).
 Below is an example:

 #### Example Input
 ```matlab